 This means we often make decisions that actually don’t make a lot of sense.

 And it gets even more complex when you factor in our interactions with other people.
-Because in the field of human interaction (which is where advertising sits), there are many thanks which make sense.
+Because in the field of human interaction (which is where advertising sits), there are many things which make sense.
 But don’t actually work.
 And many things which don’t make sense, but do work.

-Like with our TV example last week.
+Like with our TV buying example last week.
 In our review of high ticket items to buy online, we looked at two different televisions, one from Samsung, and one from a brand no-one had ever heard of.
 The Samsung TV was $3,500 more expensive.
 For basically the same specification of TV.

 But we bet, the Samsung one sells more units, because of the Samsung name.
 Logically, that makes no sense.